m-kus/zk-benchmark/README.md

 - [Nexus](https://github.com/nexus-xyz/nexus-zkvm)

 The implementations of our Metamath proof checker in each of the above zkVMs can be found in the mm-proofChecker folder.
 They each consist of a guest program which runs on the specific virtual machine and a host program which is our interface to actually running the guest, providing input for it and processing its output.
+The Metamath files that we are testing can be found in the mm-files folder.

 Out of the seven zkVMs that we are considering only Risc0, zkWASM, SP1 and Cairo provide GPU support.
-Still, we were only able to run Risc0 and zkWASM with GPU support.
+Still, we were only able to run Risc0 and zkWASM with GPU support because of some internal setup issues.

-ZkWasm transfer-batch-1k-goal.mm 9500 tokens 20 min proof time